THE THINGS YOU CAN SEE ONLY WHEN YOU SLOW DOWN

 How to Be Calm in a Busy World

-A lot of insightful wisdom with honorable principles you can bring with you for a more fulfilled life.
+A lot of insightful wisdom with honorable principles you can bring with you for a more fulfilling life.

 The world isn’t inherently joyful or sad; it just is.

 When we look at the outside world, we are looking at only a small part that interests us.
 The world we see is not the entire universe but a limited one that the mind cares about.
 However, to our minds, that small world is the entire universe.

 We neither can nor want to know every single thing that happens in the world.
 If we did, we would go crazy from the overload of information

 Given that the world we see through our mind’s eye is limited, if we can train our mind and choose wisely where to focus, then we will be able to experience the world corresponding to the state of our mind.

 When you have an unpleasant feeling, don’t grab hold of it and turn it over and over.
 Instead, leave it alone so it can flow.
 The wave of emotion will naturally recede on its own as long as you don’t feed it by dwelling on it.